phil/tmux-devcontainers-examples/README.md

 # tmux-devcontainers-examples
-A repository of examples for testing tmux-devcontainers plugin
+A repository of examples for testing the [tmux-devcontainers](https://github.com/phil/tmux-devcontainers) plugin